Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Skagit County Jail is a medium-security detention center located at 600 S 3rd St Mount Vernon, WA which is operated locally by the Skagit County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Skagit County Jail is a detention center located at 600 S 3rd St Mount Vernon, WA which is operated locally by the Skagit County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Skagit County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Mount Vernon Police Department who do not have their own long-term lock-up.
+Skagit County accepts inmates from surrounding towns, Mount Vernon Police Department, and the US Marshal's Service.

 The Skagit County Sheriff's Office Corrections Division is an around the clock, 24/7 operation.
 There are 52 Corrections Deputies, 10 Corrections Sergeants, and 1 Lieutenant that are responsible for providing safe and secure housing for inmates being held in the custody of the Skagit County Jail.